Sparkle (1976 film): Black Power / blaxploitation

-According to the Senior Vice President of Programming for IFC and Bravo, Frances Berwick, "Blaxploitation films were some of the most experimental and daring films to come out of both the independent film scene and the studio system, [and] is one of the most ignored and under-appreciated."
+According to the Senior Vice President of Programming for IFC and Bravo Frances Berwick, "Blaxploitation films were some of the most experimental and daring films to come out of both the independent film scene and the studio system, [and] is one of the most ignored and under-appreciated."
 Blaxploitation includes several sub-types, musical being one of them, and where Sparkle fits in.

 Reception

 Box office

-Sparkle was domestically released on April 7, 1976 with a running time of 98 minutes.
-The film was considered a box office disappointment earning only $4 million against a $1 million production budget.
+Sparkle was domestically released on April 7, 1976, with a running time of 98 minutes.
+The film was considered a minor box office hit, earning only $4 million against a $1 million production budget.